DrinkWater623/Bedrock-Add-on-Repo/readme.md

 # DW623's Bedrock Add-Ons

-## Overview
+### Overview
 This repository contains a small amount of my development work as I've learned to navigate Bedrock Add-ons.
 I am mainly creating these to use on my own server and realms.
 This is my 1st Repo, and yeah, don't quite know what I am doing...
 But I am learning to navigate the Repo World!!

-## Tools and Organization
+### Tools and Organization
 The raw files are written for use with Regolith, the JSON Templating Filter (jsonte) and my a few of my own Filters.
-I do not have official documentation for them, but not hard to figure out with each addon is used in and you can see how to use it from the config.json files.
+I do not have official documentation for them, but not hard to figure out from the config.json files.
 That said, hit me up if you have questions before I am able to make something for it.
 Note: I have not added any thing for scripting to mani-fest's abilities.
 I will when I start to do JS.

 If I have released the .mcaddon to my world for use or testing, there will be a copy of it in a release folder of that add-on and you can crack that open to examine the full add-on.
 Otherwise, go Regolith/Jsonte or go home.
 You can learn about or get Regolith at their Hub (see links below)

-## Fan-Girl Links:
+### Fan-Girl Links:
 <br>[List of Key Dev Discords](https://wiki.bedrock.dev/discord.html)
 <br>[Bedrock OSS GitHub Repo's](https://github.com/Bedrock-OSS)
 <br>[Regolith](https://bedrock-oss.github.io/regolith/)
 <br>[Jsonte (JSON Templating) Filter Quick Tutorial](https://mcdevkit.com/tutorial)
 <br>[Jsonte Filter Documentation](https://docs.mcdevkit.com/json-templating-engine/)

+### About Me
+<br>Gamer Tag in most places: DrinkWater623
+<br>Discord: @DrinkWater623
+<br>Gender: Female
+<br>Age: Older than you
+<br>Life Goal: Minecraft Goddess Engineer
+<br>Where to find me... helper-mod on Bedrock Add-ons Discord (see link above)